 Keep out of the reach of children.

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Store inhaler with the mouthpiece down.
-Keep track of the number of doses used.
-Throw away the inhaler after 120 inhalations or after the expiration date, whichever comes first.
+Throw away the inhaler when the dose indicator reads 000, or after the expiration date, whichever comes first.

 They need to know if you have any of these conditions:

 immune system problems